 I looked out over the valley.

-Nothing but mountains stretched out to the horizon.
+Nothing but mountains out to the horizon.

 I reached for the tree branch.

 My 4 year old was in my other arm.

 She decided her hike was over.
 Smart girl.